Evens out the complexion

 We put Urban Skin Rx’s Even Tone Cleansing Bar to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 Whether you’re dealing with hyperpigmentation, sun damage, or general dullness, brightening cleansers are an effective way to boost radiance and even out your complexion all while washing away the day’s makeup, dirt, and other impurities.
 Dealing with some pigmentation issues of my own, I put the famed Even Tone Cleansing Bar by Urban Skin RX to the test.
 This three-in-one cleanser, exfoliator, and formulated to target dark spots and uneven skin tone thanks to quadruple threat ingredients like niacinamide and kojic acid.
-A favorite over at Byrdie HQ that earned itself the title of the best overall treatment for dark spots, I had pretty high hopes for this unique cleansing “bar.”
+A favorite over at Byrdie HQ that earned itself the title of the best overall solution for dark spots, I had pretty high hopes for this unique cleansing “bar.”

 Would it live up to the hype?
 Read on to find out.